Dhruvpatel4144/Alumni-s-Career/README.md

 # Alumnis-Career-MySQL-and-Python

-#  In this project, career choices of alumni of two Universities will be analyzed with respect to their passing year as well as the course they completed.
+#  In this Project, Career choices of alumni of two Universities will be analyzed with respect to their passing year as well as the course they completed.